Quiet getaway with private pool and stunning views; close to blue flag beaches.

 Beautiful and charming villa.
 Four bedrooms, one of which is self contained.
 The villa is beautifully furnished and has everything for a relaxing stay.
 It is located in an exclusive estate with gated 24 hours security, 5kms from Gandia.
 The villa lies at the end of a road and therefore is very secluded and tranquil.
 There are covered terraces and large open terraces included one around the 8m x 4m private swimming pool.
 The garden is terraced with typical mediterranean planting.

 The main bedroom has a double (king size) bed with mountain views and doors onto a covered terrace.
+It has an en-suite bathroom.
 There are a further two bedrooms on the same level, one with double (king size) bed and one with two twin beds.
 These rooms look out over mountains.
-There are two bathrooms on this level, one with a bath and one with a shower.
+There are two bathrooms 90ne en-suite) on this level, one with a bath and one with a shower.
 The fourth bedroom (apartment) is on the lower level of the villa and has double bed and sofa bed.
 It has a kettle and coffee making machine and a small fridge.
 The apartment also benefits from a large bathroom with bath and shower.

 The Villa is accessed through electric gates with intercom security leading up to a covered car port.
 From the top of the drive steps go off in several directions, to the front door, to the bedroom terrace and to the rear door and terraced garden.

 The garden is designed for relaxing and peaceful contemplation.
 There are outdoor tables and chairs with loungers around the pool.
 On the pool terrace there is a covered gazebo for shaded sitting.
 There are lights all over the garden to enable you to sit outside for as long as you want as the warm balmy evenings turn to night.